jintonic/jintonic.github.io/teaching/flip/index.md

 - go through raw material by myself first
   - take notes, make videos
   - provide half baked material to students
+  - provide online quiz to ensure students watch videos
   - design problems for "homework" and tests
 - guide students to solve problems with teaching assistant
   - ask students to list questions when processing raw material
   - go through these questions together with students in class
+  - ask students to form groups to work on some projects.

+It is not clear to me how to generate projects as team work.

 [wp]: http://en.wikipedia.org/wiki/Flip_teaching